-Caution: Interrupting a firmware update can cause a catastrophic failure of your system.
-Do not turn off the Interface 1010, do not unplug the USB cable, and do not stop the operation of the host computer when the USB LED is a continuous red color.
+Interrupting a firmware update can cause a catastrophic failure of your system.
+Do not turn off the Interface 1010, do not unplug the USB cable, and do not stop the operation of the host computer when the USB LED is continuously red.